MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-across-business-areas.md

 ---
 title: Using General Functionality Across Business Areas | Microsoft Docs
-description: Learn about the functionality and features that are used across business areas in Dynamics 365 for Financials.
+description: Learn about the functionality and features that are used across business areas in Dynamics 365 Business edition .
 services: project-madeira
 documentationcenter:
 author: SusanneWindfeldPedersen